 Recipes with Rhubarb

-May is the month that a traditional British favourite starts to come into season – rhubarb
+June is the month that a traditional British favourite is ripe and ready and in season – rhubarb

 If you are fortunate enough to grow your own, it should be just about ripe and ready to use.
 Rhubarb is one of those quirky fruits, that for some reason doesn’t appeal to all palates, especially younger ones.
 If you have run out of inspiration but not your crop, here are a few ideas on how to use rhubarb, as an alternative to a traditional crumble …